Spokes is a bike shop located in Abbotsford, Melbourne. It mainly offers electric bikes from quality brands.

 Unlike traditional bikes, e-bikes are slightly higher, no matter what we have.
 Where they really compare is with cars or even electric vehicles.
 For instance, a cargo bike could carry many things, taking up minimal street space and improving mobility.

-The things we consider before putting a brand on the floor are the packaging and the quality of the electric bike.
+The things we consider before putting a brand on the floor are the packaging and the electric bike’s quality.

-First of all, the brands we carry are approximately 90% plastic-free.
+First of all, the brands the shop carries are approximately 90% plastic-free.
 All of their packaging is designed to be as eco-friendly as possible.

 Secondly, we ensure that any model lasts at least five years.
-There is no point in bringing the world’s lowest-carbon e-bike and lasting only a few months, then having the rider buy another one or have to fix it in no time—the carbon sink would be lost.
+There is no point in bringing the world’s lowest-carbon e-bike that lasts only a few months, then having the rider buy another one or having to fix it in no time—the carbon sink would be lost.
 We don’t want that for our customers.

-Our point of view is less about carbon and numbers because the numbers are tiny when it comes to bikes compared to other vehicles.
+Our point of view is less about carbon and numbers, because the numbers are tiny for bikes compared to other vehicles.
 It’s really about active transport; when people replace car trips with bicycle trips, they’re more active, using their bodies more, and if people integrate that into their day-to-day commuting, it is a win for everyone.